 Your lender has two options when you sign off on a mortgage loan.
 Your lender can either hang onto your loan and collect payments and interest or it can sell your loan to Fannie or Freddie.
 Fannie and Freddie are real estate investment companies that buy mortgages after closing.
 Most lenders sell your loan within a few months after closing to ensure they have a steady cash flow to offer more loans with.

 The Federal Housing Finance Agency (FHFA) sets the rules for the loans Fannie and Freddie can buy.
 There are a couple of basic criteria that your loan must meet so it conforms to purchase standards.
 First, your loan must be below the maximum dollar limit for your area.
 In most parts of the contiguous United States, the maximum loan amount for a conforming loan is $484,350.
 In Alaska, Hawaii and certain high-cost counties, the limit is $726,525.
+In 2020, the limit is raising to $510,400 for a conforming loan.
+In Alaska, Hawaii and certain high-cost counties, the limit is raising to $765,600.
 Higher limits also apply if you buy a multi-unit home.
 Your lender can’t sell your loan to Fannie or Freddie and you can’t get a conforming mortgage if your loan is more than the maximum amount.
 You’ll need to take a jumbo loan to fund your home’s purchase if it’s above these limitations.

 Second, the loan cannot already have backing from a federal government body.
 Some government bodies (including the United States Department of Agriculture and the Federal Housing Administration) offer insurance on home loans.
 If you have a government-backed loan, Fannie and Freddie may not buy your mortgage.
 When you hear a lender talk about a “conforming loan,” they’re referring to a conventional mortgage only.